-The authors of the pitch deck will retain all rights to the pitch deck regarding its use at all times prior to and following the competition except as stated below.
+The authors of the pitch deck and any other materials will retain all rights regarding their use at all times prior to and following the competition except as stated below.
 Due to the nature of the competition, we will not ask judges, reviewers, staff or the audience to agree to or sign non-disclosure statements for any participant.

 All public sessions of the competition, including but not limited to oral presentations and question/answer sessions, are open to the public at large.
 Any and all of these public sessions may be broadcast to interested persons through media which may include radio, television and the internet.
 Any data or information discussed or divulged in public sessions by entrants should be considered information that will likely enter the public realm, and entrants should not assume any right of confidentiality in any data or information discussed, divulged or presented in these sessions.

-The UNSW Business School and the Centre for Innovation & Entrepreneurship (CIE) may make photocopies, photographs, videotapes and/or audiotapes of the presentations including the pitch deck and other documents, charts, or material prepared for use in presentation at the Peter Farrell Cup Entrepreneurship Competition.
+UNSW may make photocopies, photographs, videotapes and/or audiotapes of the presentations including the pitch deck and other documents, charts, or material prepared for use in presentation at the Peter Farrell Cup Entrepreneurship Competition.
 Students retain all proprietary rights.
-The University may use the materials in any book or other printed materials and any videotape or other medium that it may produce, provided that any profits earned from the sale of such items is used by The Business School solely to defray the costs of future Peter Farrell Cup.
-The Business School has non-exclusive world rights in all languages, and in all media, to use or to publish the materials in any book, other printed materials, videotapes or other medium, and to use the materials in future editions thereof and derivative products.
+The University may use the materials in any book or other printed materials and any videotape or other medium that it may produce, provided that any profits earned from the sale of such items is used by UNSW solely to defray the costs of future Peter Farrell Cup competitions.
+UNSW has non-exclusive worldwide rights in all languages, and in all media, to use or to publish the materials in any book, other printed materials, videotapes or other medium, and to use the materials in future editions thereof and derivative products.